Work Disability Prevention – Bridging research and practice

 General course fee and cancellation information

 The courses and workshops vary in price.
-Please note that the course fee does not cover meals or accommodation.
-The course fee and day-package fee are invoiced after the registration deadline.
+The course fee is invoiced after the registration deadline.

-Please refrain from booking any tickets until we have confirmed the course.
-The confirmation, which will be sent after the registration deadline, will include detailed information on the payment of the course fee and day-packages, as well as information on accommodation options and practical arrangements.
+The confirmation, which will be sent after the registration deadline, will include detailed information on the payment of the course fee, as well as information on practical arrangements.
 Please note that you are not insured by NIVA.

 Cancellation policy